EmperorAiphaton/P-APP-impossibility/README.md

 python3 EncodePAPPElections.py formula.cnf
 </pre>

 Moreover, the program also supports different numbers of voters, parties, and seats of the committee.
-For instance, the following example encodes a formula specifying a P-APP voting rule that satisfies anonymity, strategy-proofness, and weak representation for m=3, n=3, k=3.
+For instance, the following example encodes a formula specifying a P-APP voting rule that satisfies anonymity, strategyproofness, and weak representation for m=3, n=3, k=3.
 Also, we activated the SATsolve option, which means that the program will automatically apply a SAT solver to check whether formula is satisfiable and print the result.
 For the given parameters, the corresponding formula is shown to be satisfiable.

 <pre>
 python3 EncodePAPPElections.py -k 3 -m 3 -n 3 --SATsolve formula.cnf